Setting Up Your Event

 How do I view my RSVPs?

 To export a list of your event RSVPs, click the "Download RSVPs" tab from the event manage page and then the "Download CSV" button.
 A report will be compiled and emailed to you when it's ready.
-The report will contain each RSVP's name, email address, address, city, state, ZIP/postal code, country, source code information, number of guests the attendee is bringing, and other relevant data.
+The report will contain each RSVP's name, email address, address (if you are an Action Network partner), city, state, ZIP/postal code, country, source code information, number of guests the attendee is bringing, and other relevant data.
 If you don't receive it - check your spam folder and make sure you are using the same email account that you are using on Action Network.

 How do I edit the time or location of my event?